 What do you mean by technical copy?

 Technical copywriting is about the words that market your product when your audience is technically sophisticated.
 This is the case for many high-tech companies, and copy written by skilled but non-technically-inclined writers often misses the mark in reaching the target audience.
 A technical copywriter understands both the product and the audience and figures out the best way to write about the product without talking down to potential customers.
-We work hard to communicate your product’s capabilities to potential customers in an intelligent, direct way that respects their level of technical expertise.
+At Taylfin, we work hard to communicate your product’s capabilities to potential customers in an intelligent, direct way that respects their level of technical expertise.

 It will take you a while to get up to speed with our technology